kumahq/kuma/docs/madr/decisions/002-psat.md

 ## Context and Problem Statement

-Kuma uses Kubernetes service account tokens (SAT) to identify dataplanes to the control-plane during bootstrapping.
+Kuma uses Kubernetes service account tokens (SAT) to identify data plane proxies to the control plane during bootstrapping.
 These tokens have no expiry.
-In case the user wants to rotate the token kuma won't reload the newer token for authentication and use the old (invalid) to reconnect.
+If the user wants to rotate the token, Kuma won't reload the newer token for authentication and will use the old one to reconnect.
+Currenlty, `kuma-dp` loads the token only once at the startup and do not detect token's change.

 ## Considered Options